 Digital Object Identifier (DOI)

 Weltzin, Maegan M.; Lindstrom, Jon M.; Lukas, Ronald J.; and Whiteaker, Paul, "Distinctive Effects Of Nicotinic Receptor Intracellular-Loop Mutations Associated With Nocturnal Frontal Lobe Epilepsy" (2016).
-Neurobiology.
+Translational Neuroscience.
 384.